oicr-gsi/shesmu/language.md

 # Shesmu Decision-Action Language Reference

 A Shesmu script contains:
+- a version
 - an input declaration
 - pragmas if required
 - type aliases if required
 - constants and functions
 - define olives
 - olives

+The version can determine what language features are available and provides a mechanism to change syntax in the future.
+Currently, only one version is supported.

+    Version 1;

 The input declaration determines the input format that will be read by olives in the file.
 This is the only required entry in a file.